wxjiao/Is-ChatGPT-A-Good-Translator/README.md

 # Is ChatGPT A Good Translator?
-A Preliminary Study [Updated for GPT-4!!!]
+A Preliminary Study
+## Updates for GPT-4

 We conduct a preliminary evaluation of ChatGPT for machine translation. [[V1]](https://wxjiao.github.io/downloads/tech_chatgpt_arxiv.pdf) [[V2-ArXiv]](https://arxiv.org/abs/2301.08745v2)